Are you interested in ways to make him invest in you?

 Weeding Out Players

-Men with lots of sexual experience are more aware of investment balance and more wary of chasing dynamics.
-So it’s true they are less likely to stick around.
+Fuckboys, womanizers and men with more experience are more aware of investment balance and more wary of chasing dynamics.
+So it might be true that players are less likely to stick around.

 Control And Not Falling In Love

 We tend to like less what’s very available (Cialdini), so investing little while receiving lots will “safeguard” your feelings indeed.

 Studies show that givers feel more committed to the recipient after giving (Horan & Booth-Butterfield, 2010).